John Lewis sales set fire by the rain

-LONDON Britain's biggest department store chain John Lewis posted stellar sales growth last week as torrential rain and low temperatures were highly favourable for its key household goods business.
+LONDON Britain's biggest department store chain John Lewis JLP.UL BB90.p.L posted stellar sales growth last week as torrential rain and low temperatures were highly favorable for its key household goods business.

-The employee-owned retailer said on Friday its sales jumped 32.4 percent year-on-year to 64.5 million pounds in the week to April 28, also boosted by robust TV sales related to the digital switch-over in London.
+The employee-owned retailer said on Friday its sales jumped 32.4 percent year-on-year to 64.5 million pounds ($105 million)in the week to April 28, also boosted by robust TV sales related to the digital switch-over in London.

 The outcome was, however, flattered by a soft comparative week last year when sales fell 9.2 percent hindered by a Royal Wedding and the fall of Easter Sunday, by the fact the firm has five more shops than a year ago and by higher prices because of inflation.